gsauthof/digitalocean/README.md

 still has to execute the old procedure once: select the GrubLoader in the control panel (or via the API), power off the system and power it on again (via the control panel/API).

+As of 2018-01, [new droplets are automatically created][2] with so called 'internal kernel management', by default.
+That means that Grub is automatically used.
+With a new droplet the kernel tab just prints:

+> Kernel
+> The kernel for this Droplet is managed internally and cannot be changed
+> from the control panel.

 [do]: https://en.wikipedia.org/wiki/DigitalOcean
 [1]: https://www.digitalocean.com/community/questions/kernel-update